SAP-samples/teched2023-DA261/exercises/GettingStarted/README.md

 * Locate your files
 * Create a copy of the starting dashboards to your local file repository.

-⚠️ **Disclaimer** When completing exercises, it is expected that data values or screenshots should match what you see on your screen unless otherwise noted below.
+⚠️ **Disclaimer:** When completing exercises, it is expected that data values or screenshots should match what you see on your screen unless otherwise noted below.
 If you see inconsistencies as you work through the exercise, please refer to the appropriate section in this document.
 For any inconsistencies which are not